Like many companies in the Information Security sector, Core Impact has decided to focus on it’s users.

 How much does it cost?

-S4 Applications are one of Core System’s main re-sellers for Core Impact so we can offer very competitive rates.
+S4 Applications are one of Core System’s main re-sellers for Core Impact so we can offer very competitive rates from Core Impact pricing.
 We have pricing available in EUR, GBP and USD which hopefully fits with your organisation’s needs.
 Core Impact pricing starts at around $10,000 and goes up depending on your needs.

 If you want to learn more about Core Impact, read more on our vendor page.